Registry of World Record Size Shells: List of publications

 Fifteenth and final single-volume print edition of the Registry of World Record Size Shells (2018).
-The pen and ink drawing of Monstrotyphis tosaensis by Anthony D'Attilio has been used as the cover artwork since the fifth edition in 2008.
+The pen-and-ink drawing of Monstrotyphis tosaensis by Anthony D'Attilio has been used as the cover artwork since the fifth edition in 2008.

 The Registry of World Record Size Shells has appeared in seventeen print editions since 1997.
 From the fifth (2008) edition onwards, new editions have been released on an annual basis.
-All editions are of the approximate dimensions 8.5 × 11 in and have coil or comb binding, with heavy paper covers and a clear plastic sheet protecting the front cover.
+All editions are of the approximate dimensions 8.5 × 11 in, with heavy paper covers and a clear plastic sheet protecting the front cover.
+The first three editions have coil binding and subsequent editions comb binding.